The growth hormone test measures the amount of growth hormone in the blood.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Growth hormone is released from the pituitary gland.
 This is a small organ in the brain, located behind the nose.

 The growth hormone test may be used to monitor response to acromegaly treatment.

-The normal range for growth hormone levels is typically:
+The normal range for growth hormone level is typically:

 GH is released in pulses.
 This is why random GH measurements are rarely useful.
 A higher level may be normal if the blood was drawn during a pulse.
 A lower level may be normal if the blood was drawn around the end of a pulse.
 GH is most useful when measured as part of a stimulation or suppression test.

 Hosono H, Cohen P. Hyperpituitarism, tall stature, and overgrowth syndromes.
-In: Klliegman RM, Stanton B, St. Geme J, Schor N, Behrman RE, eds.
+In: Klliegman RM, Stanton BF, St. Geme JW III, et al., eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 554.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 554.

 Updated by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial Team.